primer/design/docs/content.md

 ### Principles

-* Accessibility: (Inclusive) consider a11y in design early, list of tools
+* Accessibility: (Inclusive) consider a11y in design early, list of tools.
 * Safety: designing for safety

 ### Foundations